-- Expulsion - Students that are expelled from the College will be withdrawn from the program, and may be banned from the College and grounds.
+- Expulsion – Students that are expelled from the College will be withdrawn from the program, and maybe banned from the College and grounds.
 There will be no refund of any fees and all outstanding fees and debts to the College and materials on loan must be returned immediately.

 - Effects of Suspension or Expulsion – A student suspended or expelled may not apply, or be considered for readmission to the College until at least twelve months after the end of the session in which the academic offence takes place.

-- Standard Appeal Policy - The Director has the right to take disciplinary action when students violate rules and regulations.
+- Standard Appeal Policy – The Director has the right to take disciplinary action when students violate rules and regulations.
 Students who feel that they have been inappropriately disciplined may appeal the matter.
 The student must appeal within 14 days of notice.
-The appeal meeting will include faculty members, director, and students involved.
+The appeal meeting will include faculty members, the director, and the students involved.

-The following circumstances and restrictions apply when a student wishes to withdraw from enrolled program or courses.
+The following circumstances and restrictions apply when a student wishes to withdraw from the enrolled program or courses.

 - A student must complete a withdrawal form and submit it to the registration office.
 (Withdrawal form can be obtained through our administration office.)

 - Full or partial tuition may be refundable depending on the progress of scheduled classes.
 Our refund policy follows the guidelines of the Alberta Private Vocational Traning Regulation.
 A copy of the act is available at the Registrar’s office.

 - The refund will be based on the date withdrawal forms are received.